I never gave much thought to apartment affordability when looking for a rental until we were living in one.

-Also, consider finding your rent to income ratio another way to give you an accurate number.
+Also, consider finding your rent-to-income ratio another way to give you an accurate number.

 Overall, renting a room for us was a smart decision as we saved for a downpayment.

-Lastly, sometimes we have to make drastic changes in our lives due to illness, job loss, marriage breakdown.
+Lastly, sometimes we have to make drastic changes in our lives due to illness, job loss, and marriage breakdown.

 If you are selling a family home remember to spend less than you earn and buy or rent with a budget.

 Discussion: How did you arrive at your apartment affordability number?